ykat0/capital/docs/index.rst

    :alt: Documentation Status

-CAPITAL - Comparative pseudotime analysis of single-cell RNA-seq data
+CAPITAL - Alignment of single-cell trajectory trees
 ========================================================================

 We present CAPITAL, a computational method for comparing pseudotime trajectories with tree alignment whereby trajectories including branchings can be automatically compared.